The Theatres of Winnipeg

 Sword & Sandal,

-and Tarzan Movies, during the Christmas and Easter breaks from school.
+during the Christmas and Easter breaks from school.

 One of the projectors always seemed blurrier to me.